ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     If absent, the default value is `sha-256`.
 OPTIONAL.

-This specification defines the following values for the `method` parameter, with other values defined by the [Interaction Finish Methods Registry](#IANA-interaction-finish-methods):
+This specification defines the following values for the `method` parameter, with other values defined by the [GNAP Interaction Finish Methods Registry](#IANA-interaction-finish-methods):

 `"redirect"`:
 : Indicates that the client instance can receive a redirect from the end user's device